 Gout is caused by the accumulation of purines consumed in our daily diet.
 Purines are a chemical found in many foods that are typically eliminated through the kidneys as the end product known as uric acid.
-In some case, and for reasons that are unknown, uric acid is deposited in joints causing acute pain and disability.
+In some cases, and for reasons that are unknown, uric acid is deposited in joints causing acute pain and disability.
 This painful syndrome is called gout.
-High levels of uric acid, called hyperuricemia, is a contribuing factor to gout.
+High levels of uric acid, called hyperuricemia, is a contributing factor to gout.
 Hyperuricemia may be caused by a diet concentrated in the foods described below, use of medications that limit the excretion of uric acid in the kidney and dehydration.

 Foods that contribute to hyperuricemia include;

-- Red meat, particularly heart, liver and kidney
+- Red meat, particularly heart, liver, and kidney

-- Dairy products including milk, ice cream and cottage cheese
+- Dairy products including milk, ice cream, and cottage cheese

 - Fish and shellfish, particularly herring, anchovies, sardines, mussels and scallops

-Drugs that contribute to hyperuricemia include;
+Drugs that contribute to hyperuricemia include: